-(h) cultural organisations;

-- (i) non-governmental organisations;

-- (i) scientific or academic expert bodies;

-- (k) local authorities;

-- (1) private landowners; and

-(m) international cultural or nature conservation bodies.

-Powers of Advisory Board

-- 15.(1) With regard to the Authority for which an Advisory Board is established, the Advisory Board has the powers reasonably necessary to- - (a) be responsible for the policy of, and general oversight over, that Authority; 25 - (b) provide directions to the Executive Staff Component of that Authority; - (c) monitor the activities of the Executive Staff Component of that Authority to ensure compliance with this Act; and - (d) co-ordinate with Advisory Boards of other Authorities. - (2) The Minister may give to an Advisory Bored any of the powers referred to in 30 section 13, in addition to the powers referred to in subsection (1). - (3) The Minister may review decisions, actions and policies of the Advisory Board.

-Terms of employment of Advisory Board

-- 16. (1) The Minister may prescribe matters relating to the terms of employment of the Advisory Board including- - (a) term of office, service conditions and remuneration of Advisory Board members: - (b) filling of vacancies on the Advisory Board and resignation or removal from office of Advisory Board members; and - (c) the size of the Advisory Board and the number of Advisory Board members 40 required to constitute a quorum at a meeting. - (2) The Advisory Boardmay delegate and assign any of its functions, subject to the approval of the Minister.
+(g) nature conservation bodies; (h) cultural organisations; (i) non-governmental organisations; (j) scientific or academic expert bodies; (k) local authorities; (l) private landowners; and (m) international cultural or nature conservation bodies.
+5 Powers and duties of Board of new Authority 15.
+(1) With regard to the Authority for which a Board is established, the Board has the powers reasonably necessary to- (a) be responsible for the policy of, and general oversight over, that Authority; (b) provide directions to the Executive Staff Component of that Authority; (c) monitor the activities of the Executive Staff Component of that Authority to ensure compliance with this Act; and (d) co-ordinate with Boards of other Authorities.
+(2) The Minister may give to a Board any of the powers referred to in section 13, in addition to the powers referred to in subsection (1).
+(3) The Minister may review decisions, actions and policies of the Board.
+10 Terms of employment of Board of new Authority 16.
+(1) The Minister may prescribe matters relating to the terms of employment of the Board, including- (a) term of office, service conditions and remuneration of Board members; (b) filling of vacancies on the Board and resignation or removal from office of 20 Board members; and (c) the size of the Board and the number of Board members required to constitute a quorum at a meeting.
+(2) The Board may, subject to the approval of the Minister, delegate and assign its powers and duties, excluding the power with regard to policy.
+25 Appointment of Executive Staff Component of new Authority 17.
+(1) The Board must appoint an Executive Staff Component for an Authority established in terms of section 9.
+(2) The Executive Staff Component of an Authority established in terms of section 9 must be under the control and supervision of a Chief Executive Officer, who is nominated by the Board and appointed by the Minister.
+(3) The Board must ensure that the Executive Staff Component is broadly representative and multidisciplinary, with members qualified to make a substantial contribution towards the effective day-to-day and long-term functioning of the Authority, and may include members who are skilled in matters relating to- (a) finances; (b) business acumen; (c) cultural heritage; (d) natural heritage; (e) tourism; (f) project management; 40 (g) marketing;(h) community involvement; and(i) legal matters.
+45 (4) The Minister may prescribe whether or not the Executive Staff Component and other employees of an Authority established in terms of section 9 are subject to the provisions of, and the directives, rules and policies made under, the Public Service Act, 1994 (Proclamation 103 of 1994).
+50 (5) Where the Minister prescribes that the provisions, directives, rules and policies referred to in subsection (4) do not apply to an Authority, the Minister must, with the concurrence of the Minister of Finance, prescribe the conditions of employment applicable to the Executive Staff Component or other employees of an Authority established in terms of section 9, including, without limitation, regulations regarding vacation of office, resignation, removal from office and remuneration.
+55

+Transfer of staff members where existing organ of state is declared as Authority

+18. Subject to applicable law, a staff member of an organ of state referred to in section 8 may, without interrupting his or her service or any change to accrued employment rights, benefits and obligations, be transferred to be a staff member in a similar position in an Authority established in terms of section 8.

-Appointment of Executive Staff Component
+Powers of Executive Staff Component of new Authority